-For 38 years, PLEN has brought thousands of women from across the country to Washington, D.C. to explore careers in policy and connect with women leaders.
-PLEN seminars enhance class work and curriculum by giving students valuable access to women leaders in Washington, D.C. from the legislative, executive, and judicial branches; agencies; nonprofit organizations; and the private sector.
+For 40 years, PLEN has brought thousands of women and marginalized gender groups from across the country to Washington, D.C. to explore careers in policy and connect with public policy leaders.
+PLEN seminars enhance class work and curriculum by giving students valuable access to public policy leaders in Washington, D.C. from the legislative, executive, and judicial branches; agencies; nonprofit organizations; and the private sector.

-Hear from women working on a variety of policy issues and gain advocacy skills lobbying on Capitol Hill
+Hear from leaders working on a variety of policy issues and gain advocacy skills lobbying on Capitol Hill.

-Discuss key issues with women leaders working in the increasingly significant STEM policy field
+Discuss key issues with public policy leaders working in the increasingly significant STEM policy field.

-Start your international policy career by connecting with women whose work has a global impact
+Start your international policy career by connecting with leaders whose work has a global impact.